gjnave/WebUnhindered/README.md

 Block all Ads - No Install

 **NOW EVEN BETTER**
-Instant Refresh: No more need to close and re-open your browser when changing settings
+**Instant Refresh:** No more need to close and re-open your browser when changing settings

-Hotkeys: (now you can change settings w/out a click!)
+**Hotkeys:** (now you can change settings w/out a click!)
 Alt+s+1 to start add blockAlt+s+2 to start XXX blockAlt+s+3 to Unset all blocks, Alt+s+4 to view/hide console window

-Runs from your system tray: Hide the terminal window and avoid clutter, Set and unset your blocks just by clicking the icon.
+**Runs from your system tray**: Hide the terminal window and avoid clutter, Set and unset your blocks just by clicking the icon.
 Choose your adapter from a list

 We've just developed this app and it's AWESOME!
 We all know what it's like to go to a website and get bombarded with spam.
 Sometimes so bad you can't even click anything.
 No longer!
 No more pop-up ads, no more mini-commercials, no more spam-pages!
 NO INSTALL!
 Just download and click.